Children's health leaders call for emergency response as respiratory viruses continue to spread across the US

 There have been about 8 flu hospitalizations for every 100,000 people this season -- rates typically seen in December or January.
 The cumulative hospitalization rate hasn't been this high at this point in the season in more than a decade, according to the CDC.

 The RSV hospitalization rate is 10 times higher than usual for this point in the season, too.
-Children are especially at risk: Nearly 6 out of every 1,000 infants under 6 months old and 3 out of every 1,000 infants between 6 months and 1 year have been hospitalized with RSV this season, CDC data shows.
+Children are especially at risk: More than 8 out of every 1,000 infants under 6 months old and 4 out of every 1,000 infants between 6 months and 1 year have been hospitalized with RSV this season, CDC data shows.

 This week, the American Academy of Pediatrics and the Children's Hospital Association requested a formal emergency declaration from the federal government to support hospitals and communities amid an "alarming surge of pediatric respiratory illnesses, including respiratory syncytial virus (RSV) and influenza, along with the continuing children's mental health emergency."